 Yesterday I learned a story.
 Prisoners in one of the Nazi camps asked a rabbi: “Since we are enslaved here, should we say the morning blessing thanking God that we are free?”
 The rabbi paused to consider.
 “Yes,” he replied, “Whatever they do to our bodies, our souls, our spirits are free.”

-As our Festival of Freedom approaches, let us all think about the gift of freedom.
+As our Passover approaches, let us all think about the gift of freedom.
 What shall we do with it?